ArtifexSoftware/MuPDF.NET/docs/document.rst

   .. method:: ResolveNames()

-    PDF only: Convert destination names into a Python dict.
+    PDF only: Convert destination names into a dictionary.

     :returns:
         A dictionary with the following layout: